vinc3PO/ebayKleinanzeigenAlert/README.md

 * click, requests, bs4 and sqlalchemy (arguably sqlalchemy is a little overkill for that purpose)

 ## ChangeLog
+ 1.0 -> 1.1
+* Refactoring
+* Removing most of the data added to database as it was not used
+* Move to SQLalchemy 1.4
+* Adding testing suite
+* Better handling of special characters that messed up the telegram message
+* Preparing for multiple chat id

  0.6 -> 1.0
 * Refactoring.
 * Add TOKEN and CHAT_ID taken from environment variable.